Fremantle Stuff > buildings >

 Fremantle Library Local History Collection photo #2048C, 1961.
 C.Y.
 O'Connor occupied this house when he came to WA in 1891 and later from 1898 to 1900.
 The house had 15 or 16 rooms.
 Originally the home of Dr H.C.
 Barnett, it was demolished c.
 1963.
 Photo taken 26 January 1961.

-The name, Park Bungalow, mentioned in the ADB article on O'Connor indicates that it would have had views at the rear over Fremantle Park, to the east.
+The name, Park Bungalow, mentioned in the ADB article on O'Connor indicates that it would have had views at the rear over Fremantle Park, to the southeast.
 The site was occupied by a child-minding centre until 2020.
-There is now no slope on the block, so it must have been levelled after the house was removed.
-In 2020 the City is selling the site.
+Although it once stood on top of a 'steep cliff', there is now no slope on the block, so it must have been levelled after the house was removed in 1963.
+In 2020 the City offered the site for sale.
+In August 2021 the Locus Development Group has made an offer of $5,616,000.
+(The latest property valuation, from 29 July 2021 valued the site at $5,375,000, according to Roel Loopers.)
+The Locus Property Group intends to build a mass of different residential building from 4-storey apartments, facing Fremantle Park, to 2-storey 3x2x2 townhouses along Quarry Street.
+The 1, 2 and 3 bedroom apartments would be sold for between $ 390,000-$950,000.

 O'Connor settled in Fremantle at Park Bungalow in Quarry Street, overlooking the river.
 In 1900 the family moved to Beach Street; most of them easily adapted to the West.
 ADB.